Note from the publisher: This post was updated by Gabriel Simmer on 8/11/2020 to add the new Salesforce SFDX Apex orb.

-In the main directory of your project repository add a top level
+In the main directory of your project repository, add a top level

 .circleci folder, and inside that create a

 config.yml file.
 This is the file CircleCI will automatically be looking for when new changes get pushed to your repository.
-This will act as the blueprint for what actions to perform on each update.
+This will act as the blueprint for which actions to perform on each update.
 If you aren’t familiar with CircleCI config I would highly recommend taking a look at our getting started information.

 Once you have created your